SSATB/ssatb-powershell/tools/Readme.md

                 - **ClientSecret** : OAuth 2 Client secret provided by EMA.
 This is required.
                 - **SchoolCode** : Your SSATB SchoolCode.
 This is Required.
                 - *AcademicYear* : If supplied filters applications for a particular academic year only.
 By default retrieves all applications.
-                - *LastRunDate* : '1/1/1970 12:30PM' If supplied gets filtered Applications that have changed since this date.
+                - *LastRunDate* : '1/1/1970 12:00 AM' If supplied gets filtered Applications that have changed since this date.
 The default value is start of
                 Academic year (8/1).
 Please note the application maintains a file by the name __schoolcode_meta.data__ where this value is persisted, so that the script can pick up from where it left of when the next time its run.
                 __PLEASE DO NOT DELETE THIS FILE.__